Ingredients for 2 people

 The smoking time

-43 °C: almost raw, has a deep orange colour and a texture like fresh sashimi.
+43°C: almost raw, with a deep orange color and texture like fresh sashimi.

 >> 50-54 °C: tender & lightly browned on the outside, with a juicy, slightly glassy texture on the inside.

 >> 60°C: cooked evenly through, this temperature should not be exceeded.